Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Before choosing a frame, we should make sure that you actually do have a round face.
 It’s worth noting that determining your face shape is not an exact science.
 Few people have a perfectly “round,” “square,” or “oval” face shape.
 Most people have elements of different face types.

 The best way to determine your face shape is to identify your most prominent facial features and match them to the closest face shape.
 These will usually be your jaw, cheekbones, and forehead.

 The most distinct elements of round faces are:

-Square faces and round faces have similar proportions: both are composed of jawlines and foreheads that are similar width.
+Square faces and round faces have similar proportions: both are composed of jawlines and foreheads that are similar in width.
 However, round faces are often easier to identify than other face shapes because of their curves, soft features, and lack of angles.

 Most people with round faces opt for angular frames.
 This is to provide contrast and balance to your softer, rounder features.
 People with round faces look great in bold, thick, full-rimmed frames with angular lines.

 Cat-eye glasses are a trendy pick among women with rounded, fuller cheeks.
 The upswept frames that flare out near the temple provide a flattering “lifting” effect that contours your face and gives a beautiful retro or vintage look.

 Most women with round faces opt for frame styles that are angular and avoid rounded shapes.

 Wayfarer frames are a classic choice for eyeglasses or sunglasses.
 The look has seen a considerable increase in popularity since Ray-Ban came on the scene and made them fashionable once again.
 Wayfarer-style frames work best for round faces when they have longer temples and a flat or minimally curved browline.

 Bigger frames tend to work best for round faces.
 Soft features provide a beautiful canvas for big, bold, and colorful frames that express your style and creativity.